ocnrandolph/Evaluating_Happiness/README.md

 Whereas other geographic neighbors' responses were very far apart (e.g., Pakistan and India):
 [insert example image here]

 For me, these types of findings raise questions about whether and how these clusters confirm (or refute) assumptions about cultural differences and worldviews.
-There's a saying in Igbo (my ethnicity and tribe's language): "_A dighi e ji ihe a na agba na nti agba n’anya_."
+There's a saying in Igbo (my ethnicity and tribe's language): "_E ji ihe a na agba na nti agba n’anya_."
 It means, "You don't put eye drops in your ear."
 You need to have different approaches for different contexts.
 When solving most problems, it's good practice to make sure you have a good understanding of your target population (and the diversity within them).
 For large enough samples and complex feature sets like this one, UMAP seems to be a good tool for this goal.

 ### _Where To From Here_